Mara Flamm, Director of International Student Programs

 - Practice communication strategies specific to the studio setting, art critiques, and juries.
 Practice objective vs. subjective communication strategies and question/answer techniques.

-- Develop basic skills in using Apple MacBook digital tools and software for studio and liberal arts projects through creating a multi-media presentation.
+- Develop basic skills in using Apple MacBook digital tools and software for studio and Critical Studies projects through creating a multi-media presentation.
 English proficiency and analytical complexity will vary based on level.
 Upon ESLI completion, all undergraduate students will have achieved a High Intermediate level of proficiency, and graduate students will have achieved a Low Advanced level of proficiency.

 The table below represents an ESL Institute student’s typical progression through the curriculum: